snhirsch/katana-midi-bridge/README.md

   + Preset capture / restore now preserves all DSP effect deep settings in addition to front panel knobs and color buttons.
-My initial scheme (so-called "palettes") was not terribly practical abd the new behavior is more what a user would expect.
+My initial scheme (so-called "palettes") was not terribly practical and the new behavior is more what a user would expect.

   + Preset capture / restore no longer pays attention to built-in presets (aka "Tone Settings").
 It simply takes a complete snapshot